Energy0124/MCFreedomLauncher/README.md

 Free the new Minecraft Launcher!

 ## What is Minecraft Freedom Launcher?
-It's a Minecraft launcher with both cracked and premium modes.
+It's a cracked Minecraft launcher.
 Enhancements like full JavaFX UI and multi language support are planned for future releases.

 ## Is this project alive?